umbraco/UmbracoDocs/Reference/Management/Services/RelationService/Index.md

 ![Relations](relations-api.png)

 ::note
-If you want to do something similiar to this it is recommended that you wrap a caching layer around it, as the RelationService queries the database directly.
+If you want to do something similar to this it is recommended that you wrap a caching layer around it, as the RelationService queries the database directly.

 [See an example of caching in V8](../../../cache/examples/tags.md)
 :::